rafael-g-depaulo/obsidian-vault/Anime n stuff/To watch.md

-1. Centaur World
+1. Hilda
-2. Hilda
+2. Spy Family
-3. Spy Family
+3. Jujutsu Kaisen 0
-4. Jujutsu Kaisen 0
+4. The Executioner and Her Way of Life
-5. The Executioner and Her Way of Life
+5. Dance Dance Danceur
-6. Dance Dance Danceur
+6. Kipo and the Age of Wonderbeasts
-7. Kipo and the Age of Wonderbeasts
+7. Tower of God
-8. Tower of God
+8. Primal
 9. Shield Hero S2
 10. Glitch Techs
 11. Akudama Drive